 November 12, 2019

 Potatoes are one of those veggies (like onions, garlic, and squash) that are great at hanging in there for months at a time.
 Given the right care and conditions, of course.
-Here’s what you need to know to make your spuds stick around.
+Here’s what you need to know about potato storage to make your spuds stick around.

 • Weed out the less-than-stellar potatoes.
 Remove potatoes that are shriveled, sprouting and have soft spots or other damage.
 Discard or use those pronto, and store only the good potatoes.
 BTW, you can eat the potatoes that started sprouting if they’re still firm; just cut out the sprouts.

 • Remove any dirt, but don’t wash the potatoes before storing.
 (If you’ve cut potatoes and can’t cook them right away, submerge the pieces in cold water.
 They’ll keep for a day or so this way.
 I do this every Thanksgiving!)

 • If you’re storing your own garden-grown potatoes, you’ll want to cure them first to thicken and dry the skins.
 Simply spread them out in a cool dark place for a couple of weeks.
 (Placing them on newspaper or straw with a lightweight, dark cloth over them is one option.)
 If you’re growing your own potatoes, keep in mind that some varieties are better keepers than others.
 Kennebec and Yukon Golds are especially good for long-term storage, for example.